Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Examples
 To run a simulation:

-`python GWAS.py randomfile -sig True`
+`python GWAS.py randomfile -sim True`

-To run the testing dataset from lab3 and output only genome-wide significant results:
+To run the testing dataset from lab3 while controlling pcs and output only genome-wide significant results:

-`python GWAS.py Testing/lab3_try -p True -sig True -pca True`
+`python GWAS.py Testing/lab3_try -p -sig -pca`

 # Recommendations
 - if you are finding associations for a large number of snps, use nohup to run the program in the background